hubmapconsortium/api-base-image/README.md

 # api-base-image

-The `entity-api`, `uuid-api`, `ingest-api`, `search-api`, and `hubmap-auth` docker images are based on the `hubmap/api-base-image:latest` image.
-To update the base image:
+The docker image to be used as the base/parent image for the various HuBMAP APIs.
+The current version is based on the Red Hat Universal Base Image 8.6 and has Python 3.9.7 installed.

 ````
-docker build -t hubmap/api-base-image:latest .
+docker build -t hubmap/api-base-image:1.0.0 .
 ````

 Then publish it to the DockerHub:

 ````
 docker login
-docker push hubmap/api-base-image:latest
+docker push hubmap/api-base-image:1.0.0
 ````